 - What additions to the fairy tale work in this adaptation?

 Beauty and the Beast snacks

-All right, since this is a Disney cartoon, I’m sure you know there are all manner of suggested snacks that may or may not be good.
+All right, since this is a Disney cartoon, I’m sure you know there is all manner of suggested snacks that may or may not be good.
 Or probably have very little to do with the original tale because Disney tended to bowdlerize (remove material that is considered improper or offensive from (a text or account), especially with the result that the text becomes weaker or less effective.).

 But, enough of my grumbling about Disney adaptations of original tales, let’s talk about snacks.

 I did not get a picture of all of the Beauty and the Beast snacks, I’m not really sure why.

 - Spice Cake- I think I picked up a box of spice cake and had cream cheese frosting